≪ Go to our review of Climbing Harness - Men's

 It is no surprise that the thin waist loops and leg loops are not comfy when hanging around for long periods of time.
 Also, the gear loops were not the favorite of some testers; they are soft and lie flat against the harness and are positioned far back.
 However, other testers liked the gear loops just fine.
 The belay loop is startlingly skinny.
 It is plenty strong but not likely not have a long lifespan if you use it hard.

 This harness is designed for hard sport climbs or redpoints where you want maximum range of movement and little weight or bulk.
 It also excels at alpine climbing because it is among the lightest and fastest drying.

 One tester, Chris Van Leuven, used this on a number of El Capitan ascents.
 While it is generally not recommended for big walls, CVL found the advantages of such a skinny harness: it is light, gives a big range of movement for free climbing and is comfortable to sleep in because of the soft gear loops.
 That said, Chris vows to take a more comfortable harness on future big wall routes, a harness with more padding such as the Petzl Sama.

-At $75.95 this harness is in the middle of the value range.
-The Sama is $10 less and has many more uses.
-The Mad Rock Alpha is $15 less and is arguably better for sport climbing it is lighter and more comfy.
-On the other hand, the Hirundos is $25 less than Black Diamond's Ozone and $55 less than the Arc'teryx R320.
+At $100, this harness is in the middle of the value range.
+The Sama is $35 less and has many more uses.
+On the other hand, the Hirundos is right on par with Black Diamond's Ozone and $60 less than the Arc'teryx R320.

 — Chris McNamara, Chris Van Leuven